 Skin cancer is the most common form of cancer in the United States.
 Its surgical removal is a frequently performed procedure.
 Over 80 percent of lesions occur on visible areas such as the hands, neck and face.

-Once a skin cancer lesion has been diagnosed, quick removal is crucial.
+Once a skin cancer lesion has been diagnosed, quick removal is very crucial.
 This prevents the cancer from spreading.
-It also minimizes the appearance of scarring.
+It also helps minimize the appearance of scarring.
 By quickly removing the lesion, you can minimize the lasting effects on your body.

 Conditions for Skin Cancer Removal

 Good candidates are otherwise healthy individuals who have developed lesions diagnosed as skin cancer.
-The following types of lesions may be removed:
+The following types of lesions may be removed as follows: